BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 The application allows the inheritance key holders to connect their signing devices via the Transcend app on their own phones.
 Alternatively, they could transmit their public keys to Alice and Bob over a secure channel.

 The app will then keep track of whether the inheritance key set is unlocked or not and manages wallet access accordingly.
-This happens on the application layer, not on-chain, which allows the family to conveniently perform regular inheritance drills.
+This happens on the application layer, not on-chain.
+The benefit of everybody using our application is that it allows the family to conveniently perform key checks remotely and in regular intervals.

+On top of that, the children don't have to set up anything more or run through a dedicated recovery process when the time comes.
+The app just unlocks the wallet for them and they can move the funds to another wallet.
+We'll cover this topic in more detail in a later chapter.

 **Resources**